“Close your eyes and go to sleep. And as you do, move your fingers in the left hand to let us know you are ready.”

-Many times, novice hypnotists and amateurs think about conversational hypnosis as tricking the unconscious of the person.
-I think of it as Working Along with the UnConscious of the person.
-Framing means – what is the big picture?
-What is the reason for the unconscious of the other person to be your Ally for whatever you are planning to do next. ( This does not mean you have to convey consciously – the meaning and purpose of what you are proposing as well.
-In articles to follow we will discuss how to communicate the frame to the unconscious while keeping the conscious out of the loop – and the possible use from such a disguise)
+Many times, novice hypnotists and amateurs think about conversational programming as tricking the unconscious of the person.
+I think of it as Working along with the Unconscious of the person.
+Framing means creating the big picture – What is the reason for the unconscious of the other person to be your Ally for whatever you are planning to do next?
+(This does not mean you have to convey consciously the meaning and purpose of what you are proposing as well.
+In articles to follow we will discuss how to communicate the frame to the unconscious while keeping the conscious out of the loop, and the possible use from such a disguise.)

-The better frame for conversational hypnotist is to consider the unconscious of the subject as an Ally.
-Instead of it as being someone who is being tricked.
+The better frame for conversational hypnotist is to consider the unconscious of the subject as an Ally, instead of it as being someone who is being tricked.
 This is what happened with Nidhi.
-As soon as her UnConscious recognized our purpose, we had to do very little.
-Her unconscious took care of the rest, to lead her consciousness to sleep, so that we can communicate uninterrupted.
+As soon as her Unconscious recognized our purpose, we had to do very little.
+Her unconscious took care of the rest, to lead her consciousness to sleep, so that we could communicate uninterrupted.

-In the previous articles on Conversation Hypnosis, I have explained how to time the suggestions right.
-How to form suggestions that work.
-In this article, I am proposing that much before you plant in these suggestions, set the right frame – to win – the unconscious support of the person you are influencing with conversational hypnosis.
+In the previous articles on Conversation Programming, I have explained how to time the suggestions right and how to form suggestions that work.
+In this article, I am proposing that much before you plant in these suggestions, set the right frame – to win – the unconscious support of the person you are influencing with conversational programming.

-You want to convince someone to go a holiday.
+You want to convince someone to go on a holiday.
 Think of what is the purpose the holiday will serve for the other person.
 And subtly communicate it (in a way the unconscious recognizes the intention and not necessarily the conscious mind).
-On my first post most of the comments I received to the question where do you want to use all this reads – with my children.
+On my first post most of the comments I received to the question ‘Where do you want to use all this?’ reads ‘With my children’.
 So, figure out a frame within which all your suggestions will have a stronger impact.

-Once you have the unconscious willingness of the other person to support you in your efforts, You are half way there already.
-And then you can stack it with all the suggestion technique you may be learning form this blog and/or the Milton Model.
-Setting the right context will make conversational hypnosis much more fruitful.
+Once you have the unconscious willingness of the other person to support you in your efforts, you are half way there already.
+And then, you can stack it with all the suggestion techniques you may be learning from this blog and/or the Milton Model.
+Setting the right context will make conversational programming much more fruitful.